-Practical Arts General
+Practical Arts General student must be up to date on credits and GPA

 Course # 8300320

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 year

 Prerequisite None

 Credit 1

+The manage of this course is to married students with

 The purpose of this course is to provide students with general practical skills.
 The content of this course will consist of instructional and learning activities provided in the school setting using hands-on experiences with the tools and materials appropriate to the course content and in accordance with current practices.
 Portfolio required.
 Must have AP approval.